ubvu/vu101advice/discovery.md

 ### Products & services

+We provide services that gives researchers the literature or data they need.
+We can also find interesting other projects or researchers for them.
+We provide tools that enable researchers themselves to use literature or data more efficiently and effectively.
+We do this by providing tools that help them to filter the most important literature, to stay up to date and to get access quickly.
+We provide training in using alerts and reference management software.

 * perform literature / data / project / researcher search
     * We consult with the researcher to make sure we have a thorough understanding of the research question(s).
 We then perform the search in all relevant databases and provide the researchers with a complete list of relevant material in a reference management file.
 * perform network analysis of researchers